pavelsolis/Git-GitHub-Primer/README.md

 -->

-## Refined Git Workflow: Branching, Merging, Pull Requests
+## Refined Git Workflow: Branching and Merging
 **Branches** are the most powerful part of Git.
 They allow to trying things out.
 By isolating features into separate branches, everybody can work independently and, when necessary, share the changes with other developers.
 Git encourages workflows that branch and merge often, even multiple times in a day.

 All branches in the remote repo will hang from the remote URL *origin*, that is why it is important to have a branching model to distinguish between permanent (`main`, `development`) and temporary (`feature`, `fixes`) branches.
 A branching model describes a structure, naming conventions, rules for branching off and merging to.
 Since October 2020, any new repository is created with the default branch `main`.